Isoperimetric inequalities, shapes of F{\o}lner sets and groups with Shalom's property ${H_{\mathrm{FD}}}$: Torsion free examples

 For the free nilpotent group $N_{{\Z}^d,\mathfrak{c}}$ of step $\mathfrak{c}$ on generators $b_x,x\in {\Z}^d$, we can consider the extension $N_{{\Z}^d,\mathfrak{c}}\rtimes {\Z}^d$ and its various quotients.
 The method of looking for elements in cyclic factors in the center of the nilpotent group and applying Corollary \ref{thm:inequality} provides sharp lower bounds for the F{\o}lner functions of these groups as well.
 For example, we have

-We mention that all the torsion free nilpotent-by-abelian groups discussed in this subsection doesn't have Shalom's property $H_{\rm{FD}}$, because they all admit $\Z\wr\Z$ as a quotient group.
+We mention that none of the torsion free nilpotent-by-abelian groups discussed in this section have Shalom's property $H_{\rm{FD}}$, because they all admit $\Z\wr\Z$ as a quotient group.
 The wreath product $\Z\wr\Z$ doesn't have property $H_{\rm{FD}}$ by \cite[Theorem 5.4.1.]{shalom}.